ibm-cloud-docs/cloud-databases/db-version-policy.md

 {{site.data.keyword.databases-for-cassandra_full}} is deprecated and no longer supported as of 30 June 2024.
 For more information, see the [deprecation details](/docs/databases-for-cassandra?topic=databases-for-cassandra-deprecation#dep_details).
 {: deprecated}

+## Subscribe for version updates
+{: #version-updates-subscribe}

+{{site.data.keyword.databases-for}} major version updates will be posted in each service's Release Notes.
+To stay up-to-date with major version announcements, go to the [{{site.data.keyword.cloud_notm}} status page](https://cloud.ibm.com/status){: external} and sign up for notifications.
+Service release notes are included in these status notifications.

 ## Version Tags
 {: #version-tags}